Click the scales for TimsLaw.com homeTimsLaw.com

 On combining public service with business interests

-In the very beginning of my website building experience, I looked at a lot of websites that lawyers had put up.
+In the very beginning of my website building experience, Tim looked at a lot of websites that lawyers had put up.
 Almost exclusively, the websites were sales brochures for the firms.

-When deciding what to write about, and how much to say, I try to be guided first by the public service goals behind the website.
-I try to tell it like it is (from my perspective), and give sufficient details so that laymen can comprehend how the system works and learn about their rights.
+When deciding what to write about, and how much to say, Tim tried to be guided first by the public service goals behind the website.
+He told it like it was (from his perspective), and give sufficient details so that laymen can comprehend how the system works and learn about their rights.

 There is nothing unusual about mixing public service with a desire to conduct business: